CausticKirbyZ/SprayCannon/README.md

 * Lockout detection (on a per module basis )
 * Webhook support (autodetects Teams, Discord, Slack, and Google Chat URLS via domain name)
 * Multithreaded
+* For full list of changes and features added/removed. see the [ReleaseNotes]

 ## **Current supported spray types**
 fully implemented means that the module works as designed. some protocols may not support mfa detection. others i have not had a chance to compare the "valid" check for one with MFA enabled ( ex. sonicall virtualoffice )